 In a 2013 meta-analysis, researchers found that participants with depression had low vitamin D levels and that people with low vitamin D were at a much greater risk for depression.
 Finally, a 2005 study found vitamin D receptors in the same areas of the brain associated with depression.

 You can’t get enough vitamin D from food, so get out into the sun, and talk to your doctor about supplements.
 Doses of 400-1,100 IU of vitamin D have been used to help improve symptoms of depression.

-You’ve probably heard that omega-3 fatty acids, found in fish and in some other foods, can help reduce inflammation and may help reduce risk of heart disease.
+You’ve probably heard that omega-3 fatty acids, found in fish and, in some other foods, can help reduce inflammation and may help reduce the risk of heart disease.
 We also have research showing that these fatty acids may help in depression.

 In a 2004 study, for example, researchers reported an association between omega-3 fatty acids and major depressive disorder.
 There seems to be a connection between eating fish and seafood and a lower prevalence of depression.

-We have evidence showing that omega-3 supplements—particularly in krill oil—significantly improve depressive symptoms.
-Fish oil supplements have also been found to be helpful in major depression and in other types, as well.
+We have evidence showing that omega-3 supplements — particularly in krill oil — significantly improve depressive symptoms.
+Fish oil supplements have also been found to be helpful in major depression and other types as well.

 Regularly eating fish and other foods rich in omega-3 fatty acids like walnuts, chia seeds, flaxseed, and olive oil, can help prevent depression.
 If you’re already suffering symptoms, talk to your doctor about supplements.